 3.Cost Difference Between HASL and ENIG

 HASL may have been a popular surface finish choice for most applications, thanks to its low cost and robust structure.
 As a predominant surface finish, HASL is readily available in a wide range of variants.
-Also, its process exposes the PCB to temperatures up to 265 degrees, making it easier to detecting any assembling issues before you attach any components with the board.
+Its process also exposes the PCB to temperatures up to 265 degrees, making it easier to detect any assembling issues before you attach any components with the board.
 It may appeal to users who are looking to cut down costs.

 ENIG, on the other hand, seems a bit pricier than HASL because it undergoes the gold immersion processes and comes with more layer boards.
-Unlike HASL, ENIG PCB has a perfect resistance to corrosion.
+Unlike HASL, ENIG PCB has perfect corrosion resistance.
 With this, it becomes perfect for wire bonding aluminum, fine-pitch technology, and advanced solder-ability.
 If you are looking to get value for your money, go for ENIG since it offers an excellent shelf-life.

 (It costs relatively cheaper produce a HASL finish PCB as compared to an ENIG PCB)